10 things to know about the US midterm elections

 Which candidate’s victory could be historic?

-Democrat Jared Polis, whose family immigrated to the United States from the territory of modern Ukraine at the beginning of the 20th century, is fighting for the post of governor in Colorado.
-At the age of 25, Polis has already founded three companies, selling which he became a multimillionaire.
+Democrat Jared Polis, whose family immigrated to the United States from the territory of modern Ukraine at the beginning of the 20th century, is fighting for the post of governor in the state of Colorado.
+At the age of 25, Polis had already founded three companies, after selling which he became a multimillionaire.
 He then founded schools for immigrant and homeless children.
-At the age of 33, he was elected to Congress, where he entered the five richest legislators.
-His fortune is estimated at between $ 93 and $ 390 million.
-Today, at the age of 42, he is vying for the governor's office with the promise of free education and a move to fully renewable energy by 2040.
-If he wins, he will become the first governor of Colorado to be Jewish and openly homosexual.
+At 33, he was elected to Congress, where he became one of the five richest legislators.
+His fortune is estimated at between $93 million and $390 million.
+Today, at age 42, he is running for governor on promises of free education and a transition to 2040% renewable energy by XNUMX.
+If he wins, he will become Colorado's first Jewish and openly gay governor.

-If victorious, Democrat Andrew Hill will become the first African American governor of Florida, Stacey Adams the first black woman governor in principle (she is running in Georgia), Marsha Blackburn the first Senator from Tennessee, Rashida Tlaib in Michigan, and Ilhan Omar in Minnesota - the first Muslim women in the House of Representatives, and Democrat Christine Golqvist has already become the first transgender woman to be nominated for the position of governor.
+If he wins, Democrat Andrew Hill will become the first African-American governor of Florida, Stacey Adams the first black female governor (she is running in Georgia), Marsha Blackburn the first senator from Tennessee, Rashida Tlaib in Michigan and Ilhan Omar in Minnesota. — the first Muslim women in the House of Representatives, and Democrat Christine Hallquist has already become the first transgender woman nominated for governor.

 The original column is published on the website.
 Ukrainian service "Voices of America".